- What do I need in order to practice Thai Massage? (show answer ↓)

 - Many places offer Thai massage workshops called Levels 1, 2, 3, etc. Do you offer levels?
 If not, what are your courses equal to? (show answer ↓)

 In Thailand, traditionally there were no levels.
 The training took place over a long period of time under the guidance of a master.
 Here in the west the material has been divided into levels, but there is no standard for what should be covered per level.
 Different schools and teachers have therefore created their own syllabus and divided the material accordingly.
-The important thing is to learn techniques from all the five Thai Massage positions – supine, side lying, prone, inverted and seated.
-That way, at the end of your studies, you can give a complete Thai Yoga Massage session.
-Thai Massage Sacred Bodywork workshop titles currently reflect precisely what material or position is covered in a course rather than a level.
-There is a Supine & Prone workshop which used to be called Level 1; a Side Lying, Inverted & Seated workshop which used to be called Level 2 along with the Putting It All Together – Refinement workshop.
-And there is an Advanced Techniques in the Five Positions workshop which used to be called Level 3.
+The important thing is to learn Thai bodywork from a qualified teacher and to learn how to work on a mat on the floor as it is always traditionally done on that way.
+You need to learn techniques from the supine, side lying, prone, inverted and seated positions.
+That way, by the end of your studies, you can give a complete Thai Yoga Massage session.
+In our Basic Training, we teach extensive techniques from the aforementioned five positions.

 - What is the difference between Thai Massage, Thai Yoga Massage, Traditional Thai Yoga Massage, Nuad Boran, Thai Yoga Bodywork, Thai Bodywork, etc? (show answer ↓)